 3. Learn how to classify your team

 The difference between contractors and employees can be blurry.
-That’s why one of the most important legalities to understand is how to define your workers accurately.
+That’s why one of the most important legalities to understand is how to classify your workers accurately.

 How to tell if your worker is a contractor: